AmenAnthem/speedrun-notes-shadows-over-riva/README.md

 ## Dwarven Mine - Level 3
 - Save, heal party
-- Give mages amagic potion if necessary
+- Give mages magic potion if necessary
 - Give mages magic potion in offhand
 - Go all the way back to face, answer with 'remission'
 - Go back to stain on wall, touch, open door, save
-- Fight demon, cast Ignifaxius with mages, tank with meelees, use magic potion on mages when necessary
+- Fight demon, cast Ignifaxius with mages, tank with melees, use magic potion on mages when necessary
 - Save, heal party
 - Fight orcs
 - Give plates to dwarf and warrior, belt and ring to dwarf, take jewelry